hsywatchingu/computer-vision/Week1/Day1/LoliMay/Note_Tracking by Natural Language Specification.md

 ### other works
 1. extend two popular tracking datasets with lingual descriptions
 2. report experiments
 3. sketch new tracking scenarios

+## Introduction
+track an object in video

+### Recent progress in object retrieval
+a RNN able to localize an object in an image by a natural language query only

+### Contribution
+1. tracking by natural language specification
+2. three variants